-The Company was incorporated under the laws of the Province of Alberta on November 5, 1987 and continued under the laws of the Province of British Columbia on September 8, 2004.
+The Company was incorporated under the laws of the Province of Alberta on November 5, 1987 and continued under the laws of the Province of British Columbia.
 The Company's head office is located at Unit 101B, 8575 Government Street, Burnaby, BC, V3N 4V1, Canada.
 Its records office is located at Suite 2900 - 550 Burrard Street, Vancouver, BC V6C 0A3, Canada.
 The Company's common shares trade on the TSX Venture Exchange under the symbol "NNO.V".

 The Company has developed a patented technology platform to improve the production and performance of cathode powders used in lithium-ion batteries.
-As of the date of these financial statements, the Company holds sixteen (16) patents, with several others pending.
+As of the MD&A Date, the Company holds sixteen (16) patents, with several others pending.
 The technology allows for the production of a wide range of lithium-based composite powders for different battery applications including electric vehicles, e-buses, power tools, renewable energy storage and consumer electronics, as well as next generation solid state batteries.
 The Company has built a demonstration pilot plant and is partnering with global leaders in the lithium-ion battery supply chain to improve the cost and durability of lithium-ion batteries, and to imbed its technologies for the manufacturing of materials used in electric vehicle, energy storage, and consumer electronic batteries.
+See "Technology and Intellectual Property" below for further details.